Tuina Anmo: Acupuncture with the hands

 Focus on the individual

-Tuina Anmo is the massage and manual therapy of Traditional Chinese Medicine (TCM) and has its origins in orthopedics and traumatology.
-The four syllables Tui, Na, An, and Mo define the four most important techniques of this unique form of treatment: TUI means to push, NA to grasp, AN stands for to press, and MO means to stroke in a circular motion.
-In China, “Tuina” is primarily understood to mean chiropractic manipulation of the musculoskeletal system, while “Anmo” refers to the treatment of soft tissues, i.e., fascia, muscles, ligaments, and tendons.
+Tuina Anmo, or simply Tuina, is the manual therapy of Traditional Chinese Medicine (TCM) and has its origins in Chinese massage, orthopedics and traumatology.
+Tuina is one of the five classical healing arts of TCM: acupuncture, dietetics, herbal medicine, Qi Gong and, of course, Tuina.
+The syllables Tui, Na, An, and Mo define the four main techniques of this unique treatment method: TUI means to push, NA to grasp, AN to press, and MO to stroke in a circular motion.
+In China, "Tuina” is generally understood to refer to the chiropractic manipulation of the musculoskeletal system, whilst “Anmo” involves the massage of soft tissues, including the skin, fascia, muscles, ligaments, and tendons.

-Outside China—including in this country—Tuina is generally offered as a health-promoting massage in group practices, studios, wellness hotels, or spas.
+Outside China - including here in Austria - Tuina is generally offered as a health-promoting and soothing massage in group practices, studios, wellness hotels or spas.

-As in acupuncture, probably the best-known medical healing method in TCM, Tuina Anmo works on the meridians (tendinomuscular meridians, or TMM for short; English: sinew channels), i.e., the body-wide network that explains and connects all human functions.
-The acupuncture points on the meridians are stimulated with the hands to support the body in all kinds of external and internal complaints.
-This means that Tuina Anmo can be used as an adjunct treatment for almost all known and new diseases (long COVID, fatigue syndrome), as well as during convalescence and for postoperative complaints.
+As in acupuncture, Tuina Anmo works on the meridians - the body-wide network that, like a road network, connects all the body`s functions.
+The acupuncture points on the meridians are stimulated with the hands to support the body in dealing with all kinds of external and internal ailments.
+This means that Tuina Anmo can be used as a complementary treatment for almost all known and emerging conditions (such as Long Covid and Fatigue Syndrome), during convalescene, and for post-operative discomfort.

 Of course, current complaints, previous illnesses, dietary habits, and living conditions are also included in the TCM anamnesis.
 Based on this, an individual treatment plan is created – probably the greatest strength of TCM.

-The treatment of the musculoskeletal system is ultimately carried out in or against the direction of the Qi in the meridians.
-This means either tonifying or sedating.
-The massage techniques are applied over a large area or locally at acupuncture points or trigger points, both selectively and reflexively.
-The intensity varies from gentle to strong, always dynamic, rhythmic, sometimes with high frequency, but always adapted to the individual's constitution and symptoms.
+Finally, treatment of the musculoskeletal system is carried out either in the direction of the flow of Qi (pronounced "Tschi") in the meridians or against it.
+This means the technique is either tonifying or sedating.
+In TCM, Qi flows in a continuous cycle either upwards towards the head or downwards towards the feet.
+Tuina massage techniques are applied over large areas or locally at acupuncture points or trigger points, both specifically and reflexively.
+The intensity varies from gentle to firm, always dynamic and rhythmic, sometimes at a high frequency, but always adapted to the individual´s constitution and symptoms.

-The outer layers of the body, including muscles, ligaments, tendons, and fascia (TMM, tendinomuscular meridians), are made more flexible, thus improving the range of motion of the joints.
-And since everything in the body is connected to everything else via fascial structures, Tuina massage also has an energetic effect on internal disorders.
-This is because the conductivity for “Qi” (pronounced “chi”) is restored.
-Qi, the Chinese term for life energy, flows through our body like electricity and acts as a spark in the system, as English TCM doctor Dr. Daniel Keown aptly describes in his book of the same name.
-According to Chinese belief, the free flow of qi in the meridians is a prerequisite for health and vitality.
+Qi, the Chinese term for life energy, flows through our bodies like electricity and acts as a spark that ignites the system, as the English TCM practitioner Dr. Daniel Keown aptly describes in his book The Spark in the Machine.
+According to Chinese philosophy, the free flow of Qi through the meridians is considered a prerequisite for health and vitality.

-Similar to wind, qi is not visible, but you can feel its effects when it flows in the wrong direction (e.g., hiccups), when there is not enough of it (exhaustion), when it stagnates (diffuse, wandering pain), or when it is blocked (localized pain).
-Our biological electricity drives all cell functions, and where there is a lot of qi, there is vitality.
+Much like the wind, Qi is invisible, but one can feel its effect when it flows in the wrong direction (such as with hiccups), is insufficient (exhaustion), stagnates (diffuse, wandering pain) or is blocked (localised pain).
+Our biological electricity drives all cellular functions, and where there is plenty of Qi, there is vitality.

 TCM – empirical healing art with its own nomenclature